This Professional Doctorate programme will equip you with the necessary knowledge and skills to qualify as a practicing Educational Psychologist.

 Interviews will take place at the end of February – early March.

 - a qualification in psychology which confers eligibility for the Graduate Basis for Chartered Membership (GBC) of the British Psychological Society (BPS), usually by the December preceding the start of the programme

-- appropriate and sufficient experience of working with children (0-19) in educational, social services or community settings
+- appropriate and sufficient experience of working with children (0-25 at time of application) in educational, social services or community settings

 English language requirements